Specialist Fields

 In particular, we assist clients:

-• Creating content – whether producing print works, videos or games for others or for your own services/product or producing content for film and television – by drafting and negotiating production agreements and ensuring that content is licensed correctly;
+• Creating content – whether producing print works, videos or games for others or for your own services/product, or producing content for film and television – by drafting and negotiating production agreements and ensuring that content is licensed correctly;

-- Nick Bent, Caveat Panel Member
+- Nick Bent, Panel Expert

 caveat legal panel attorney nick b